mendix/docs/content/en/docs/refguide/modeling/domain-model/entities/external-entities.md

 * **Original name** – shows the name of the entity as defined in the originating app
 * **Capabilities** - indicates whether the service supports creating, reading, updating, and/or deleting objects
 * **Create and change locally** - when switched off, the app can only create and update objects when the server supports it; when switched on, the app can create and update objects, but will not be able to [send](/refguide/send-external-object/) them to the server
-* **Persistable** – indicates whether this is a persistable external entity, which means that the originating app allows retrieving (reading) objects
+* **Persistable** – indicates if this a persistable external entity, which means the originating app allows retrieving (reading) objects
 * **Summary** – shows the description for the entity in the originating app (shown only when there is a description)

 ### 3.2 Attributes {#attributes}